ihaeyong/viz-graph/readme.md

 The shell command above will provide the contents of `test_input.jsonlines` as input for the application and save the result in a file `output.jsonlines`.

+#### Acknowledgements

+This work was supported by Institute for Information & communications Technology Promotion(IITP) grant funded by the Korea government(MSIT) (2017-0-01780, The technology development for event recognition/relational reasoning and learning knowledge based system for video understanding)